 Mason was intrigued, but not enthusiastic about what it would take to actually produce it, profitably.
 The solution was outsourcing: with the devaluation of the British pound, having the Metro built in England made it viable.
 The firm Fisher & Ludlow, Ltd. built the body, and Austin supplied and installed the running gear, whose cars were already fairly common in the US as imports.

-The 1954 Metro went on sale for about $1500 ($12k adjusted), pretty much the same as a Smart today.
+The 1954 Metro went on sale for about $1500 ($12k adjusted), pretty much the same as a Smart costs today.
 It used the popular 1500 cc B-block motor in 42 hp tune, and a three-speed with a column shifter.
 Given its light weight of some 1800 lbs, the Metro performed adequately, but then it was never positioned as a sports car.
 The suspension was tuned more for ride than handling.
 An MG in drag it was not.

 Sales for the Metro were modest, bouncing around in the teens of thousands most of the years it was produced, from 1954 through 1960.
 The Big Three’s new compacts that final year put the kibosh on the Metro, but it’s had an enthusiastic following ever since, especially the young or young at heart.

 My older brother (very much young at heart) went through a couple of these back in the late seventies, when they could be picked up for a song.
-His experiences keeping an MGA running years earlier came in handy, since they used the same basic motor and other BMC goodies and Lucas electrics.
+His experiences keeping an MGA running years earlier came in handy since they used the same basic motor, along with other BMC goodies and Lucas electrics.
 But their simplicity and availability of parts makes them a fun project, like for Russel and his dad.

 The motor in this one is all original, and good to go.
 They’ve done some repair work to get the Metro back on the street, but like a good little CC, it is as original as possible, and shows it too.
 Russel has a lifetime of fun and improvements ahead of him.
 And, yes, he has put in some behind-the-wheel time in the Metro, despite his age, in undisclosed locations.